 Electric Field CFD Simulation

-- Solver type is assumed Pressure Based.
+- The solver type is assumed Pressure Based.

 - Time formulation is assumed Steady.

-- Gravity effects is neglected.
+- Gravity effects are neglected.

 |Models (electric field)|